Gautefall

 Gautefall (also known as Gautefallheia) is a mountain village in Drangedal Municipality in Telemark county, Norway.
-The village is located in the mountains about 12 km southwest of the village of Bustrak (in Drangedal) and about 15 km northeast of the village of Treungen (in Nissedal Municipality).
+The village is located in the mountains about 12 km southwest of the village of Bustrak (in Drangedal Municipality) and about 15 km northeast of the village of Treungen (in Nissedal Municipality).
 Gautefall is home to a ski center and tourist resort.
 The village area consists mostly of vacation homes and cabins.
 It is located in a mountainous area and is a major winter sports destination.
 It is a popular destination for skiing, hiking, fishing, hunting, swimming, and other recreational activities.

-Gautefall Ski Resort is one of the largest alpine centers in Telemark.
+Gautefall Ski Resort is one of the largest alpine centers in Telemark county.
 It is home to 15 slopes, 1 chairlift, 5 surface lifts, and a roll band.
 It has a total capacity of 7000 people per hour.
 The terrain park also offers small jumps, big jumps, and various rails.
 The children park has conveyor belts and a ski school.
 The ski center connects to 100 km of cross-country skiing trails.
 It is popular for winter sports such as Telemark skiing, alpine skiing, snowboarding, slalom skiing, cross-country skiing, as well as hiking.

 Gautefall Tourist Hotel, which lies adjacent to the ski resort, has fifty hotel rooms, an à la carte restaurant, bar, saunas, a swimming pool, and twelve rental apartments.

 As of late 2017, Gautefall was home to between 1400 and 1500 vacation homes.